eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-help-sweep" mode="images" %}

-### How much does a delayed runoff actually help?
+### How Much Does a Delayed Runoff Actually Help?

 First, I think we should highlight that the coma model actually ends up doing *significantly* worse than just single-round Approval and STAR.
 This is important because it shows that the runoff itself is not inherently a cheat to improve outcomes.
 Approval Top-2 is a strict improvement in the ideal case, but that's not a guarantee when voters lack awareness of candidates, and the runoff step gives them no way to correct that.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="coma-vs-approval" %}<br>

 I believe the primary driver of the outcomes becoming so much worse in the coma model is the fact that we simulate that a voter always votes for the candidate they know, if they don't know the other.
-This can lead to voters casting votes for someone they hate because that candidate has better name recognition than a candidate they would actually prefer.
-Whereas, under single-round Approval, they would just never approve that candidate.
+This can lead to voters casting votes for someone they hate because that candidate has better name recognition than a candidate they would actually prefer, whereas under single-round Approval, they would just never approve that candidate.
 The groggy model, on the other hand, performs far beyond STAR.

 {% proof Expand to see the single-round vs runoff variants %}
 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="runoff-vs-baseline" %}